DNKonanov/geneGraph/README.md

 `python start_computing.py -i graph.sif -o [path to output folder] --reference [name of reference genome]`

 Additional parameters:
-* ` --window ` - window size (default 20)
+* ` --window ` - sliding window size (default 20)
 * ` --iterations ` - number of iterations in probabilistic method(default 500)
 * ` --genomes_list ` - path to file with names list (default all names from *.sif will be used)
 * ` --min_depth, --max_depth ` - minimum and maximum depth of generated paths in graph (default from 0 to inf)
-* ` --save_db ` - path to database, created by orthfinder_parse.py (default data dont saved to db, only to txt)
+* ` --save_db ` - path to database, created by orthfinder_parse.py (default data will be not saved to db, only to txt)

 Output files for each contig in reference genome:
 * all_bridges_contig_n.txt

+This file contains information about number of deviating paths between each pair of nodes in reference genome

+* window_complexity_contig_n.txt

+Table with window complexity values for each node in reference genome

+* IO_complexity_table_contig_n.txt

+Table with number of deviating paths which start or end in this node

+* prob_all_bridges_contig_n.txt
+* prob_window_complexity_contig_n.txt
-* window_variability_contig_n.txt
+* prob_IO_complexity_table_contig_n.txt

+These are same files with probabilistic algorithm to generate deviating paths

 * main_chain_contig_n.txt

+Just chain of nodes in reference genome

 * params.txt

-* IO_variability_table_contig_n.txt
-* prob_IO_variability_table_contig_n.txt
-* prob_window_variability_contig_n.txt
-* prob_all_bridges_contig_n.txt
+Parameters that were be used for computing (reference, iterations, window)

 ### Generating of subgraph

 Okay, we computed complexity for each gene in our reference genome.
 Let's suppose that we found some interesting node and we want to observe its context.
 We developed script which allows us to draw small part of genomes graph.
-But current ` graph.sif ` file content information about full graph with too many nodes and edges to draw.
+But current `graph.sif` file content information about full graph with too many nodes and edges to draw.
 So, to generate small part of graph you need `generate_subgraph.py` script.

 Common usage is

 `python generate_subgraph.py -i graph.sif -o subgraph --reference [name of reference genome] --start [name of start node] --end [name of end node]`

-This command generates subgraph `subgraph.sif`, built from START......END simple chain of nodes in reference.
+This command generates subgraph `subgraph.sif`, built on START......END simple chain of nodes in reference.

 Additional parameters:
 * ` --window ` - number of nodes, added to left and right side of refernce chain (default 20)